Joint Physical Custody Vs. Primary Physical Custody

 In all aspects of child custody and child support, family law courts expect to see clear evidence that a given arrangement is in the best interests of the child and conforms to established family law parameters.
 When loving, fit parents can agree on a workable parenting schedule and there is no reason for the court to oppose it, an arrangement may be smoothly attainable.

 On the contrary, when parents have strong disagreements about custody, the case must be resolved through negotiations, mediation and/or litigation.
-Carmel W. Sanders Attorney at Law represents Georgia parents in child custody and child support cases, with a strong emphasis on safeguarding children’s well-being as well as parental rights.
+Sanders Law, P.C. represents Georgia parents in child custody and child support cases, with a strong emphasis on safeguarding children’s well-being as well as parental rights.

 What Do You Need To Know About Joint Physical Custody Vs. Primary Physical Custody In Georgia?
 Contact Us.

 Schedule a consultation to discuss your concerns about joint physical custody, primary physical custody and/or joint or sole legal custody.
-Call 478-207-5100 or send an email message to request a meeting with Macon lawyer Carmel W. Sanders at your convenience.
+Call 478-207-5100 or send an email message to request a meeting with Macon lawyer Sanders Law, P.C. at your convenience.